faceless-saint/ktane-manual-simple/README.md

 Wire colors are now color-coded in the text for clarity.

 ### Mazes
-Labeled each maze with its unique row number pairing for the circles.
+Labeled each maze with its unique column number pairing for the circles.

 ### Passwords
 Password options are now presented hierarchically, with descending options for each letter position.